bandohq/docs/welcome/overview-1.md

 # Quickstart

-The Bando Fulfillment Protocol is a Web3 protocol that enables spending via giftcards, airtime topups, bill payments, in-game articles, digital items and any other sort of “fulfillable” product or service.
+The Bando Fulfillment Protocol is a Web3 protocol that enables spending via prepaid codes, airtime topups, bill payments, in-game articles, digital items and any other sort of “fulfillable” product or service.
 It does it with the following moving parts:

 ## On-chain Contracts